 Step 1 – Fly to Hong Kong

 Most likely you won’t need a visa to visit Hong Kong.
-Nationals of 170 countries or territories are allowed to stay visa-free for a period ranging within 7 and 180 days.
+Nationals of about 170 countries or territories are allowed to stay visa-free for at least 14 days.
 That’s more than enough to arrange the visa for the mainland of China, which should not take more than 4 working days.
 If you’re from the US, EU, Canada or Australia you can stay 90 days, British citizens can even stay 180 days.

-Step 2 – Go to Forever Bright Office
+Step 2 – Go to a China Visa Agency

 The cheapest way to get a Chinese visa is to apply for a single-entry individual tourist visa (type: L).
-You can very easily get one at Forever Bright, a popular visa agency in the heart of Hong Kong.
+You can easily get one at a China Visa Agency, of which there are several in Hong Kong.
+Myself I used Forever Bright, a popular visa agency in the heart of Kowloon.

-All you need to do is bring your passport (with arrival sticker and a full blank page), a passport photo and HKD450.
-There is really no need to proof hotel reservations or a ticket out of China.
+All you need to do is bring your passport (with arrival sticker and a full blank page), a passport photo and cash.
+There is no need to show a hotel reservations or ticket out of China.
 The application form is obtained and filled out at the office and only takes a matter of minutes.